dipsuw/Capstone590/README.md

   - [Numpy](http://www.numpy.org) : will be used for data calculations
   - [Pandas](http://pandas.pydata.org) : will be used for data processing

+## Findings
+#### Demographic Trends
+1. Median rent increased dramatically from 2011 to 2017, and is significantly higher than the percent increase in home values.
+2. Strong positive correlation (>0.6) between following features:
+ * education, household income, & non-Hispanic whites
+ * renters, structures with 5+ Units, & household income < $25,000
+3. Strong negative correlation (<-0.6) between following features:
+ * households with 3+ vehicles & renter occupied units
+ * structures with 5+ Units & percent of family households

+#### Definition Trends
+1. The Sociology definition was the most sensitive indicator of gentrification even though it relies in part on home values.
+But, the home value criteria is static, unlike the Economics definition.
+2. Although the Economics definition only has a single criteria for gentrification, it made gentrification significantly less common since home values do not change much over a single year.

+## Future Work
+Karen Chapple's work in the San Francisco/Oakland area demonstrates a correlation between proximity to public transportation and gentrification.
+It would be interesting to compare the demographics of the block groups near the new light rail stations in Seattle to those block groups not within walking distance of any stations.

+We have some business data in the Data folder, it would be interesting to look at the rates of new businesses and what kinds of new businesses tend to move into block groups which are in danger of gentrification.

 ## Links to Other Gentrification Research Projects:
  * Zuk, M., & Chapple, K. (2015).
 Urban Displacement Project. [site](http://www.urbandisplacement.org)
  * Urban Spatial Analysis by Ken Steif, Alan Mallach, Michael Fichman, Simon Kassel.
 Predicting gentrification using longitudinal census data [site](http://urbanspatialanalysis.com/portfolio/predicting-gentrification-using-longitudinal-census-data/)